-In Azerbaijan, kükü (read: kyukyu) is the general name given to dishes in which main ingredients—vegetables, herbs, meat, or fish—are bound with eggs, then browned on both sides on a stovetop.
-It is not to be confused with an omlette as the featured ingredients in a kükü are used in far greater amounts than eggs.
+In Azerbaijan, kükü (read: kyukyu) is the general name given to dishes in which main ingredients—vegetables, herbs, meat or fish—are bound with eggs, then browned on both sides on a stovetop.
+It is not to be confused with omelet, as the featured ingredients in kükü are used in far greater amounts than eggs.
 By its appearance and texture, kükü can be likened to a Persian kookoo, Middle Eastern eggah, Spanish tortilla or Italian frittata.

-Simplicity in itself, goyerti küküsü or fresh herb kükü is by far the most popular and the most frequently made kükü of all in the versatile kükü repertoir.
-In this light summer dish, fresh herbs are mixed with eggs, then the mixture is leveled in a frying pan and cooked on both sides to yield a tender flavorful interior laced with a golden surface.
+Simplicity in itself, fresh herb kükü is by far the most popular and the most frequently made kükü of all in the versatile kükü repertoir.
+In this light summer dish, fresh herbs are mixed with eggs, then the mixture is leveled in a frying pan and cooked in butter on both sides to yield a tender, flavorful interior laced with a golden surface.